-We’ve had another death in the family recently and we still need to go through the sheds full of belongings which is taking some time to get started on as this happened quite unexpectedly.
+We’ve had another death in the family recently and we still need to go through the sheds full of belongings which are taking some time to get started on as this happened quite unexpectedly.
 I’m sure there will be a lot of emotions and choices to make when we do get around to doing it though.

 We have a different reason for this major decluttering that we will be doing and it will not be as thorough as a traditional ‘death cleaning’ but it will be quite helpful for us in the near future.
 When it comes to my personal belongings I probably will go ahead a get rid of some things as I know I things that I’ve just held onto for no particular reason.